leaot/leaot.github.io/_posts/2023-04-18-barenblatt.md

 where $C$ is the filtration coefficient, has the dimension of velocity.

 As can be seen from the above derivation, Darcy's law is a consequence of the assumption of inertia-free fluid motion.
-A filtration flow obeying Darcy's law is a special case of a creeping flow, which is characterized by the predominance of viscous forces over inertial ones (i.e., the Reynolds numbers are very small - $Re<< 1$).
+A filtration flow obeying Darcy's law is a special case of a creeping flow, which is characterized by the predominance of viscous forces over inertial ones (i.e., the Reynolds numbers are very small - $Re \ll 1$).
 Therefore, attempts to derive Darcy's law by averaging the equations of hydrodynamics are reduced to calculating the permeability from a given geometric structure of a porous medium.